DurdanaKhalid49/predictive-maintenance-project/predictive_maintenance_Web_App/README.md

-# 🛠 Predictive Maintenance Dashboard (Streamlit)
+# 🔧 Predictive Maintenance Web App (Flask)

-This interactive dashboard allows users to input real-time machine data and get instant predictions on whether a tool failure is likely to occur.
-The model is trained using XGBoost and wrapped inside a preprocessing pipeline for production readiness.
+This web application allows users to input machine metrics through a user-friendly form and receive predictions about potential tool failures.
+The backend is powered by a trained machine learning pipeline using XGBoost, deployed using Flask.

 ---

 ## 🚀 Features

-- 📊 Real-time prediction using a trained ML pipeline
+- 🧠 Predicts whether a machine is likely to fail based on input parameters
-- 🎛️ Interactive UI with sliders and dropdowns
+- 📝 Form-based UI with dropdowns and numeric inputs
-- 📈 Display of classification performance (Confusion Matrix & Classification Report)
+- 🔒 Built using Flask for lightweight backend deployment
-- 📦 Uses a serialized model pipeline (`xgb_pipeline_model.pkl`)
+- 📦 Uses a saved `xgb_pipeline_model.pkl` pipeline
-- Built with **Streamlit**
+- HTML + CSS interface for a clean UI

 ---